 - 1. Carefully remove the worn seals and o-rings from the cartridge by pushing them with a plastic or wooden dowel, or similar object.
 Remove the seals closest to the open ends first, and work toward the center. - 2.
 Inspect the seals for unusual wear, deformation or cuts.
 Note any unusual buildup of solid material or debris creating possible leak paths. - 3.
 Inspect the surface of the cartridge body for scratches, deformation, signs of metal-to-metal contact or other unusual wear.
 Carefully examine the surface of the grooves on the inside diameter.
 Note any scratches in the axial direction that could create a leak path. - 4.
+Apply FML-2 grease to the inside and outside diameter of the cartridge body, and to the individual seal components. - 5.
 Install the seals, starting in the center and working toward the ends.
 See Figure 9-24 for the proper orientation of the u-cup seals.
+If available, use the seal installation tool to install the u-cup seals. - 6.
+Verify that the u-cup o-rings are properly positioned after installation. - 7.
+When the seal components are properly installed, apply FML-2 grease to the exposed surfaces of the seals and slide the hydraulic cartridge seal over the plunger, into the cavity of the hydraulic cylinder head.

-- 5. Verify that the u-cup o-rings are properly positioned after installation. - 6.
-When the seal components are properly installed, apply FML-2 grease to the exposed surfaces of the seals and slide the hydraulic cartridge seal over the plunger, into the cavity of the hydraulic cylinder head. - 7.
-Thoroughly clean the bushing retainer flange, including the cross-drilled weep holes.
-Install the retainer flange over the plunger. - 8.
+- 8. Thoroughly clean the bushing retainer flange, including the cross-drilled weep holes.
+Install the retainer flange over the plunger. - 9.
 Install the retaining ring, ensuring the retaining ring fully seats inside the groove in the hydraulic cylinder head.